jgraph/www.diagrams.net-source/doc/drawio-confluence-cloud.md

 ### Draw a diagram

 Step through [this tutorial to draw a basic flowchart](/doc/getting-started-basic-flow-chart.html#add-shapes-to-the-drawing-canvas).
-Note that the diagrams.net editor and the draw.io Diagram macro use the same layout and tools as both are developed by us here at JGraph.
+Our free online version of draw.io at app.diagrams.net has the same layout and tools as the draw.io Diagram macro as both are developed by us here at JGraph.
    * add and connect shapes using the shape libraries on the left
    * add labels to the shapes and connectors on the drawing canvas
    * style your diagram using the tools in the format panel on the right.